VedantVK51/Selenium-Project-OrangeHRM/README.md

     15. Screenshot for failed test method.
     16. Now, run FrameWork to test Extent Report is generated and failed Test Method has captured ScreenShot or not.

-### I have written Test Cases of OrangeHRM as below -
+### I have written and Automate Test Cases of OrangeHRM as below -
     1. Go to the Opensource-demo.orangehrmlive.com
      Verify the login by Valid Username and Password credentials i.e. Admin & admin123.